hsnodgrass/puppet-ngrok/README.md

 When activating the service, this string is tacked on to the command, to instruct ngrok which tunnels to automatically enable at that time.
 The default is '-all'.
 Note that if you don't declare any `ngrok::tunnel` resources, you will need to set this to '--none' as ngrok will error out if there are no tunnels defined and you say '--all'.
 It can also take a space-separated list of tunnel names to start.
 Remember, you will need an auth token (login to ngrok.com to see it) if you want to run tcp tunnels.

+#### `manage_unzip`

+This module depends on `puppet-archive`, which defaults to using the `unzip` package for extraction.
+On a good number of linux distros, specifically CentOS 7 minimal, `unzip` is not installed by default.
+Setting this parameter to `true` will ensure that the module manages the installation of the `unzip` package.

 #### Other paramters

 The ngrok class also exposes parameters for each possible main configuration options.
 A detailed list of those options is available on the ngrok.com site itself at:  https://ngrok.com/docs#config-options